Blu (electronic cigarette): History

 When Lorillard was purchased by R.J.
-Reynolds Tobacco Company, blu was sold to Imperial Brands as part of a $7.1 billion deal between the two companies, to avoid any potential inquiries from antitrust regulators, as R.J.
+Reynolds Tobacco Company, Blu was sold to Imperial Brands as part of a $7.1 billion deal between the two companies, to avoid any potential inquiries from antitrust regulators, as R.J.
 Reynolds Tobacco already owned the e-cig brand Vuse.

-In 2015 blu eCigs' website stated, "our position is that electronic cigarettes are addicting."
-In 2015 blu eCigs was the second most popular e-cigarette brand in the US with sales of 23.6% dollar, 17.3% unit. blu sells its products in the United States, the United Kingdom, Spain, France, Italy, Greece, and the Russian Federation.
+In 2015 Blu eCigs' website stated, "our position is that electronic cigarettes are addicting."
+In 2015 Blu eCigs was the second most popular e-cigarette brand in the US with sales of 23.6% dollar, 17.3% unit.
+Blu sells its products in the United States, the United Kingdom, Spain, France, Italy, Greece, and the Russian Federation.

-In 2016, the e-cigarette brand JAI (also owned by Fontem Ventures) was discontinued to focus more attention on building the blu brand of e-cigarettes.
+In 2016, the e-cigarette brand JAI (also owned by Fontem Ventures) was discontinued to focus more attention on building the Blu brand of e-cigarettes.

+On 2 April 2022, the Food and Drug Administration issued a Marketing Denial Order (MDO) to Fontem US for its myBlu pod vape device and multiple flavors of refill pods.
+The FDA determined that the applications lacked sufficient evidence to show that permitting the marketing of these products would be appropriate for the protection of the public health.